rasen68/buoy/README.md

 - It would be nice to use janet-lang's C FFI to implement forking daemonization on machines not managed by systemd.
 - Update / Uninstall scripts
  - Some way to remove the managed section of ~/.bashrc would be nice
+- buoy -c with no more arguments should cd to $HOME